 B.A., Gnesinsky State Music College; M.A., Moscow State Pedagogic University; Best Thesis Award in Music Pedagogy

 Natalia Krivoshlykova has been on the Indian Hill faculty since 1998.
 She has taught children and adults for over 38 years in Russia, Germany, and the U.S., and was a principal piano teacher at the Aleksandrov Music School in Moscow, a school for musically gifted children.
-She performs as a soloist, in ensembles, and in ensembles with her students.
+She performs as a soloist as well as in ensembles.

 Natalia is a dedicated teacher and maintains a high standard of excellence in musical education.
-Her teaching approach extends beyond teaching music skills to include broader cultural education.
+Her teaching approach extends beyond teaching music skills to include character and personal development through music.
 She fosters the love of music in her students to make it part of who they are as individuals.
 Natalia takes an individual approach in her teaching and identifies and develops the individual strengths of each student based on her extensive teaching experience.
 Her students regularly take part in recitals, workshops, and successfully pass Piano Certification Exams.

 M.M. in Piano Performance and Pedagogy, Bowling Green State University; B.A. in Music Education from Anhui Normal University.
 Principal teachers: XiaoYu Jiao, Virginia Marks, Robert Satterrlee

 Rachel Kuang was previously on the piano faculty at Westminster Conservatory of Westminster Choir College and assistant professor of piano at Anhui Institute of Education in Anhui, China.
 Her students are regular recipients in many regional competitions.
 Rachel also prepares students for auditions in the National Guild of Piano Teachers (Teacher Division of the American College of Musicians).
 She has served as Chairperson at the Boston Center of the Guild since 2007.